LmaA-aD/AdKats/README.md

 </p>
 <h3>Setting Sync</h3>
 <p>
-All settings for each plugin instance are stored database side by server ID.
+All settings for each plugin instance are stored in the database by server ID.
 Enter an existing server ID in the setting sync field and all settings from that instance will be imported to this instance.
-All settings on the current instance will be overwritten by the synced variables.
+All settings on the current instance will be overwritten by the synced settings.
 Whenever a setting is changed, that change is pushed to the database.
 </p>
 <h3>Available In-Game Commands</h3>
 <p>
-<u><b>You can edit the text typed for each command to suit your needs in plugin settings.</b></u> Usage of all
+<u><b>You can edit the text for each command to suit your needs in plugin settings.</b></u> Usage of all
-commands is database logged by default, but each command can be told whether to log or not.
-Logging all is useful especially when you have to hold 40+ admins accountable, and has not caused any noticable lag.<br/><br/>
+commands is database logged in the database.<br/><br/>
 <table>
 	<tr>
 		<td><b>Command</b></td>